MicrosoftDocs/Viva/Viva/engage/campaigns.md

 - MET150
 ---

-# Set up and manage official campaigns in Viva Engage
+# Set up official campaigns in Viva Engage

 Campaigns are an interactive way to drive employee engagement.
 They provide power to build company culture, community, and belonging.